NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ---

 A few days ago I started writing a JSON Parser in C. I added support for all data types, except for Unicode escape characters: JSON accepts values such as `\u0041` if you don't feel like manually copy and pasting the Unicode character.
-When it came time to add them to my parser, I realized encoding Unicode characters wasn't as easy as I thought it was.
+When it came time to add them to my parser, I realized encoding Unicode characters wasn't as simple as I thought it was.

 So I decided to dive deep into Unicode and its encodings, and write about what I learned in the process.
-I found that UTF is something some people don't bother to learn about, as it's often not necessary, but hopefully you'll pick something up along the way.
+I found that UTF is a topic some people don't bother to learn about, as it's often not necessary, but hopefully you'll pick something up along the way.

 ---